 The vision of Mercy Hospital School of Nursing is to advance the heart and science of nursing through the provision of excellence in nursing education by integrating the use of best evidence through innovative teaching strategies, remaining a leader in nursing education at the local and national level, and maintaining successful outcomes.Back to top

 The values of the School of Nursing are synonymous with the UPMC Core Values of Quality and Safety, Dignity and Respect, Caring and Listening, Responsibility and Integrity, and Excellence and Innovation.

 The faculty believes that the patient is the center of all health care experiences.
 Every patient has the right to autonomy, respect, dignity and health care education.
 We assist each patient to a level of optimal health, while respecting their unique needs and diversity.

 The faculty have adopted the definition of professional nursing as defined by the American Nurses Association (ANA): “is the protection, promotion and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations.”
-The Faculty at St. Margaret School of Nursing also believes that the discipline of nursing is science based and requires continuous inquiry to advance the knowledge and practice of the profession.
+The Faculty at Mercy School of Nursing also believes that the discipline of nursing is science based and requires continuous inquiry to advance the knowledge and practice of the profession.
 The professional nurse utilizes clinical judgment as a basis for decision making to ensure safe nursing practice, and adhere to professional nursing standards.
 The nurse, as a patient advocate utilizes all available resources to ensure collaboration and quality care for all patients across the lifespan.

 The faculty incorporate a diverse theoretical foundation that encompasses nursing and adult learning principles.